Bubble Docs

 The Data API allows other systems to search for, read, create, modify and delete data in your application’s database via a RESTful interface.

-The Workflow API allows external applications to execute workflows in your Bubble app via a RESTful interface.
+The workflow API: allows external applications to execute workflows in your app

 The Bubble manual gives extended information about Bubble's features and how to use them.